 At Better Health Chiropractic & Physical Rehab, we are often asked “What is the best way to sleep with whiplash?”

 The answer to this one is different for everyone but some of the best ways to sleep when you have whiplash are:

-If you are in Wasilla and your whiplash is still preventing you from driving, Better Health Chiropractic & Physical Rehab offers a Get-a-Ride promise.
-Let us get you to and from your appointment without any cost to you.
+If your whiplash is still preventing you from driving, Better Health Chiropractic in Juneau offers a Get-a-Ride promise.
+Let us get you to and from your chiropractic appointment without any cost to you.

 The best and fastest way to find relief and healing for whiplash is full chiropractic care.
 While many people think that chiropractors are only there to “crack” your joints, this is simply a long-standing myth.

 For those with whiplash, comprehensive chiropractic care will include:

 - Chiropractic Massage –Does anything feel as good and restorative as a good massage?
 You might think that your neck could not handle any type of touching like massage, but your massage therapist works under the guidance of the chiropractor and will use the utmost care to help your body heal.

 - Ultrasound – Ultrasound can take pictures, but it is also a useful means of getting heat deep into the muscles of the body.
 This is another useful therapy that can encourage healing.

 - TENS – A transcutaneous electrical nerve stimulation device uses very low voltage electric current to help relieve pain.
 This battery-operated device carries a very small charge and stops pain by overstimulating the nerves.
 Pain relief can last for as long as 18 hours.